orhundogan/COMP0012-Coursework1/README.md

 2. Go to project directory
 3. Type "make" to build
 4. Create tests by:
-  a.
-Typing "make test" => Tests all cases and show failed ones.
+  a. \nTyping "make test" => Tests all cases and show failed ones.
   b.
 Typing "./bin/sc tests/open/<testname>" => Test the selected test.
   c.
 Typing "./tim-test.sh all" => Tests all the tests and shows the results.